thiri-thant22/ICT105-Moonlight-MVP/docs/case-study-brief.md

-# Lab 05 Practice Case Brief: Smart Campus Lost-and-Found System
+# Lab 05 Practice Case Brief: Budget Tracker Systems

 ## Case Context
-Students often lose personal items on campus, such as ID cards, chargers, bottles, notebooks, wallets, umbrellas, or small electronic accessories.
-They usually ask friends, post in chat groups, visit the security office, or wait for someone to announce the item.
-These current workarounds are inconsistent, difficult to search, and not well documented.
+Many studends have difficulty managing their daily expenses and often spend more than their budget.Most of them uus notebooks,spreadsheets or simply rely on memory,making it difficult to track spending accurately.

 ## Target Users
-- Student who lost an item
+- Student who want to manage their expenses
-- Student or staff who found an item
+- Young professionals with a monthly budget
-- Campus staff/admin who manages reports and item status
+- user who want to monitor their spending

 ## Product Direction
-The proposed product is a web-based lost-and-found reporting platform that allows users to report lost or found items, search records, view item details, track status, and allow an admin to update item status.
+The proposed product is a web-based budget tracker that allows users to record expenses,categories spending,view spending summaries and monitor their monthly budget.

 ## Lab 05 Practice Purpose
-This practice case is only for learning the method.
-After practicing with this case, each group must apply the same method to the group's own selected case from Lab 02 and Lab 03.
+This practice case helps the team design and develop the Budget Tracker Systems.the sstem will be improved based on the selected project from Lab we have done before.